 - flags – If not None, overrides flags.
 In that case, regex must be a regular expression string, or TypeError is raised.

 The regular expression pattern to search for the provided value, or a pre-compiled regular expression.
-Raises a ValidationError with message and code if inverse_match is False and a match is found, or if inverse_match is True and a match is not found.
+By default, raises a ValidationError with message and code if a match is not found.
+That standard behavior can be reversed by setting inverse_match to True, in which case the ValidationError is raised when a match is found.
 By default, matches any string (including an empty string).